 The Impact and Policy department is dedicated to pursuing multi- and cross-disciplinary research on societal challenges (environmental health, food security, water availability) requiring regional and local solutions.
-It will develop an inclusive “dialogue forum”- a platform where national and regional stakeholders can discuss science-based practical solutions to challenges related to air quality and climate change.
+It is developing a “dialogue platform” where national and regional stakeholders can discuss science-based practical solutions to challenges related to air quality and climate change.

-Activities performed under the Impact and Policy department will include: health impact assessments, the development of methodologies to support the implementation of national action plans for climate change adaptation, impact assessments for key economic sectors, impact of mitigations scenarios with cost-benefits analyses, and legal and policy issues.
+In line with its scope, activities performed under the Impact and Policy department span a wide breadth of areas such as: health impact assessments, the development of methodologies to support the implementation of national action plans for climate change adaptation, impact assessments for key economic sectors, impact of mitigations scenarios with cost-benefits analyses, and legal and policy issues.

 These activities are also being tailored to address the needs of national and regional public stakeholders in complying with EU climate and air quality directives and international protocols on climate and air pollution.

 The Department is engaged in a number of flagship initiatives that are breaking new ground for regional collaboration in areas of climate change and air pollution in the EMME region.
 More prominently these include the Regional Professorship Programme, and the Cyprus Government Initiative for Coordinating Climate Change Action in the Eastern Mediterranean and Middle East.

 Recognizing the need to build regionally oriented scientific knowledge on climate change impacts and better integrate current and future national interests and policies on the topic, EMME-CARE has established a Regional Professorship Programme with a view of developing a Mediterranean and Middle Eastern science and policy strategy on climate change.

 EMME-CARE aims to engage key regional players through co-funding a tenured faculty position, within leading regional Universities or Research Centers, and supporting research activities on climate change to be pursued collaboratively between their organization and the Cyprus Institute.